Examples

 [4] and provide a means of generating dipolar vortex initial conditions for layered QG and surface QG simulations.
 Here, we'll discuss a simple example of how to setup a 1-layer simulation in GeophyiscalFlows.jl

 using the Lamb-Chaplygin dipole as the initial condition.
 We'll also see that, as expected, the dipole retains it's form during the evolution and hence is a steady solution in a co-moving frame.
-Let's begin by defining some parameters for our vortex initial condition and our numerical simulation:
+Let's begin by defining some parameters for our vortex initial condition and our numerical simulation

-using GeophysicalFlows, QGDipoles
+using GeophysicalFlows, QGDipoles, Plots

 # Define vortex parameters